RDols/DomoticzDzVentsScripts/dzRequestSolarInfo/README.md

 2020-05-21 : Fixed issue with updating the energy usage for day statistics. (not fully tested yet)
 2020-05-26 : Fixed issue with updating the energy usage for day statistics. (for real now)
 2021-04-10 : SolarEdge changed their interface.
 Fixed the changed names.
 But power (Watt) is not available anymore :(
+2021-04-12 : Found a way to get the power (Watt) from individual inverters/panels.

 ## Usage
 1. Create an new dzVents script in Domoticz